-Rum Cay is rich in history, natural beauty, fishing, surfing, with a Bahamian authenticity you will only find as this remote island.
-History includes Indians, Pirates, Spanish sailors, Loyalists, Americans, British…and Canadians.
+Rum Cay is rich in history, natural beauty, fishing, surfing, with a Bahamian authenticity you will only find at this remote island.
+History includes Arawak Indians, Pirates, Spanish sailors, Loyalists, Americans, British…and Canadians.
 Originally named Santa Maria de la Concepcion that all changed when a ship laden with rum wrecked close by and kegs of rum washed up on shore.
 It then became known as Rum Cay!

 Even though times are tough right now some of the local businesses have managed to keep the heart of Port Nelson going.
 Please be sure to visit all the local restaurants, shops and local artists.
 They will be happy to see you!

 |What To Do On Rum Cay||Rum Cay History||Dining on Rum Cay||Rum Cay Services|